Can You Use Engine Oil As Brake Fluid? – (Explained)

 What Happens If You Drive With Dirty Brake Fluid?

-Vehicle manufacturers always advise keeping your brake fluid filter clean because any dirt in the brake fluid will prevent the fluid molecules from going under uniform compression.
 Eventually, this will apply inconsistent pressure on the brake pads, which can cause uneven wear or damage to your brake pads, which can cause grinding, squeaking, or squealing noises when you press the brake lever.

 Can You Drive With Low Brake Fluid?

 Generally, the brake fluid has a larger reservoir lasting over two years.
 However, if there is leakage, the brake fluid level will drop, and you can top-up with specified brake oil.
-It’s possible to drive with low brake fluid, but there is a high chance of braking failure.
-So, if the reservoir has a low brake fluid level, drive slowly and refill the tank as soon as possible.

 Can You Use Automotive Brake Fluid On Motorcycle?

-A car uses DOT 3 or DOT 4 brake fluids for hydraulic braking, and a motorcycle also uses the same.
-You can interchange the brake fluids of cars and motorcycles but don’t mix them (if they have different ratings).
+A car uses DOT 3 or DOT 4 brake fluids for hydraulic braking, and a motorcycle uses the same.
+You can interchange the brake fluids of cars and motorcycles, but don’t mix them (if they have different ratings).
 There is no issue in mixing brand new DOT 3 with DOT 3 and DOT 4 with DOT 4.

 Can You Use Baby Oil For Brake Fluid?

 The visual appearance of baby oil is similar to brake fluids; that’s why many riders think they’re interchangeable.
 But baby oil’s chemical and mechanical properties are totally different, and you can not use that as brake fluid.
-The boiling point of baby oil is low, and it can destroy the rubber sealings of hydraulic brakes.
-If your motorcycle has no brake fluid, fill the reservoir with soapy water for emergencies.

 Can We Use Water Instead Of Brake Fluid?

 Water molecules can go under uniform compression, an essential chemical property of brake fluids.
 But, the boiling point of water is low, and it can evaporate quickly.
-However, if you’re stuck somewhere on the road, and your brake fluid is low, you can temporarily use water as brake fluid.

 But, avoid using too much braking when your brake fluid reservoir is filled with water.
-Once you reach home, empty the reservoir, bleed the hydraulic brake, and refill the specified brake fluid.
+Once you reach home, empty the reservoir, bleed the hydraulic brake, and refill the specified fluid.

 Is It Okay To Refill The Brake Fluid?

-You can top-up the reservoir if your brake fluid isn’t contaminated with dirt.
+You can top-up the reservoir if your brake fluid isn’t dirt-contaminated.
 But I generally drain my old brake fluid and refill the new one for consistent and reliable braking.
-This is something where I don’t want to compromise, and I also recommend you empty the brake fluid reservoir when filling a new one.

 Conclusion

 A brake fluid has different chemical properties than engine oil.
-Although they look similar but you can not interchange them.
+Although they look similar, you can not interchange them.
 Using motor oil instead of brake fluid will damage the rubber seals of hydraulic brakes, which can eventually lead to failed braking.
 Always use DOT 3 or DOT 4 brake fluids in motorcycles and cars.

 Enjoy safe rides!